-The University Counselling Service adheres to the Confidentiality Policy of the Student Support Service.
+The Wellbeing Service as a whole adheres to the Confidentiality Policy of the Student Support Service.
 All student information is held in accordance with the (1998) data protection act and only members of staff who are authorised to view student files will be able to do so.
 Confidentiality will be fully explained in detail at your first appointment.
-In exceptional circumstances it may be necessary to break confidentiality.
-Such a decision will only be taken in exceptional circumstances or where the law requires that the service do so.
-These situations are very rare and if possible staff will always share their intention to break confidentiality, unless doing so would endanger the individual or others.
+In exceptional circumstances it may be necessary to break confidentiality where a student is at risk of harming themselves or others.

-The University Counselling Service is open Monday to Friday 9am – 5pm.
-Counselling is also available for those unable to attend appointments during our core opening hours on Tuesday and Thursday evenings from 5pm – 8pm.
+The Wellbeing Service offers appointments Monday to Friday 9am – 5pm and in addition to this, appointments are available on Tuesday and Thursday evenings from 5pm – 8pm.

 Tel: 01603 592761 or via email@example.com

 UEA Security: 01603 592222

 UEA Nightline: 01603 503504; SSC (8pm-8am every night during term time, including drop-ins).